 [See Also by Paul Kersey: Thing Is, We’re Supposed To BELIEVE This BLACK PANTHER Black Power Fantasy]Black Panther

 And which message people take away from this film is a desperately important question.
 After all, the MSM desperately wants this film to be a commercial success and is promoting it as a political milestone.
 The film already has a 98% fresh rating on Rotten Tomatoes

 February 9, 2018]. it is being portrayed as a representation of what Africa would be were it not for European colonization [Black Panther is for film what Barack Obama was for the presidency

-“This movie will prove to the colonialists that if they had not interfered with Africa, we'd be so far advanced, may make them believe we built those pyramids in Egypt.
+South African actor John Kani, who plays King T’Chaka, told NBC News that this movie has a deeper meaning for non-Americans and people living in Africa.“This movie will prove to the colonialists that if they had not interfered with Africa, we'd be so far advanced, may make them believe we built those pyramids in Egypt.
 No alien did them,” Kani said.
 “The metaphor is, Africa has great potential.
 Africa no longer relates to the world with a bag and bone.
 We’re looking for interaction and trade, not aid.”…The idea of Wakanda and the Wakandan people serve as pure inspiration.
 Wakanda, as a model of the growth of the natural brilliance of an African nation that was never interfered with by the outside world coming in to colonize, to strip of its resources, to change their way of life - is an African utopia.[‘Black Panther’s’ Wakanda sheds light on black excellence, by Jarrett Hill, NBC, February 9, 2018]

 The fact this fantasy is seen as “proof” is disturbing.
 The film is telling blacks that the problems of Africans in the West and in Africa is simply the fault of white people.
 And this leads us to the film’s villain, Erik Killmonger.

 ) wants to utilize the military technology of the advanced African nation to enable black revolutionaries worldwide to wage war on white supremacy.
 The black experience in America is presented as justification for this mission of racial vengeance:

 Michael B. Jordan adds fire as Killmonger, the radical who wants to pull Wakanda out of its comfort zone and into an armed struggle.
 That’s a storyline Coogler underlines by setting an early scene in Oakland, Calif., birthplace of the real-life black-power group.[‘Black Panther’ review: A new icon and pure comic-book action, By Stephen Whitty, New York Daily News, February 7, 2018]

 Of course, though it is not explained in the film, the broader mythos of the comics has to explain why Wakanda not only survived European colonization but did nothing to stop it elsewhere in Africa.
 And there is an answer.